sudhanshu-j/Digital-Shop-Website/README.md

 ```

 - `index.html` serves as the homepage and contains references to the other pages (Shop, About Us, Blog, Contact Us).

-- `cart.js` contains the JavaScript code for cart functionality.
+- `index.css` defines the layout, design, and responsiveness of the main page.

+- `shop.css`  defines the layout, design, and responsiveness of the shop page.

+- `about.css` defines the layout, design, and responsiveness of the about page.

-- `style.css` defines the layout, design, and responsiveness of the website.
+- `contactus.css` defines the layout, design, and responsiveness of the contact us page.

 - `scrollreveal.min.js` is the ScrollReveal.js library used for smooth scrolling animations.

 - `images/` contains all the image assets used across the website.

 ---